top of page

 A68.gif

-A further, related, interest of mine is with the predictability of abrupt climate transitions.
+A further, related, interest of ours concerns the predictability of abrupt climate transitions.
 Can we identify early warning signals that would indicate climate "tipping points", and potentially even allow us to avoid such tipping points?
 A study on this topic, entitled "False alarms: How early warning signals falsely predict abrupt sea ice loss" can be found here.

 The last dance of A68